Frontend and Templates

 style.css defines:

-• root color variables
+- root color variables

-• font-face declarations
+- font-face declarations

-• layout rules for shell and content
+- layout rules for shell and content

-• reusable component styles
+- reusable component styles

-• mobile-template-specific overrides
+- mobile-template-specific overrides

-• mini player, ASCII blocks, cards, grids, and assorted route UI
+- mini player, ASCII blocks, cards, grids, and assorted route UI

-frdgBeats is theme-aware. its base stylesheet keeps the original default DAW colors, while selected theme stylesheets override .frdgbeats-daw --fb-* variables derived from --bg, --fg, --border, --subtle, and --links. body-mounted popups copy those variables from the app wrapper so their dialogs stay opaque and themed. synth and effect custom editors keep their own unique styling across every theme. the frdgBeats route also forces the app content area to full width after theme CSS loads.
+frdgBeats is theme-aware. its base stylesheet keeps the original default DAW colors, while selected theme stylesheets override .frdgbeats-daw --fdgb-* variables derived from --bg, --fg, --border, --subtle, and --links. body-mounted popups copy those variables from the app wrapper so their dialogs stay opaque and themed. synth and effect custom editors keep their own unique styling across every theme. the frdgBeats route also forces the app content area to full width after theme CSS loads.

 fonts and icons come from:

-• local font files in resources/
+- local font files in

-• Twemoji COLR from jsDelivr as the global emoji font fallback
+resources/ - Twemoji COLR from jsDelivr as the global emoji font fallback

-• Font Awesome CDN
+- Font Awesome CDN

-• Highlight.js CDN
+- Highlight.js CDN

 Formatting Lab

-/formatting is the shared UI specimen page. it loads normal page chrome, theme CSS, route-local content.html, and small examples of reusable elements used around the site: typography, links, buttons, forms, status blocks, popups, tooltips, cards, grids, pagination, dashboard cards, and BBCode editor pieces.
+/formatting is the shared UI specimen page. it loads normal page chrome, theme CSS, route-local content.html, and small examples of reusable elements used around the site: typography, links, buttons, forms, status blocks, popups, tooltips, cards, grids, pagination, dashboard cards, and BBCode editor pieces. it includes a full-page PNG capture button that loads html2canvas on demand and expands the scrollable app shell in the cloned render so theme screenshots include the full specimen page.

 when a reusable element or shared interaction is added, changed, or restyled, add a representative sample to formatting/content.html too. skip route-specific systems that realistically will never appear elsewhere, like frdgBeats internals, because those should stay documented and tested with their own page.